 This book is the perfect follow-up companion to Suburban Defense: A cop's guide to protecting your home and neighborhood during riots, civil war, or SHTF.
-Some of the topics examined are: —How defenders can use drones, —How to defeat armed drones, —Urban fighting in modern American terrain, —What authorities can do to mitigate the risks ahead, —Vehicular gunfights, and —Mitigating the risks of air-delivered munitions.
+Some of the topics examined are: —How defenders can use and defeat drones, —Urban fighting in modern American terrain, and —Vehicular gunfights.
+Maintenant disponible à la vente en français!

 A guide to how small drones might be used in domestic unrest or low intensity conflicts